Toxic Twitter

 Twitter remains an important tool for women across industries.
 US writer Chelsea Cain told Amnesty International how she relied on Twitter to talk to other writers when she moved from writing novels to writing comics.
 She explains,

 “I have a lot of friends who work in comics and we kept in touch via Twitter.
-The comic book industry uses Twitter like a bulletin board -- it's the place everyone comes when they have an announcement or a complaint.
+The comic book industry uses Twitter like a bulletin board—it’s the place everyone comes when they have an announcement or a complaint.
 Readers.
 Editors.
 Artists.
 Writers.
 Colourists.
 Letterers.
 Everyone I know in comics is on Twitter.
 The platform really fuels a connection between creators and fans.
 Facebook is for novels.
 Twitter is for comics.
-Don't ask me why."
+Don’t ask me why."

 In addition to movement-building and networking, some women simply use Twitter to communicate what they are up to.
 Comics writer Kelly Sue DeConnick told us,